Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 4. How to Install an Ethernet Cable By Yourself?

-If you’re looking to make your custom cables, then typically you would buy a bulk roll of twisted pair cables, and then you need to wire them correctly before you can attach an RJ45 connector to each end.
+If you’re looking to make your custom cables, you would typically buy a bulk roll of twisted pair cables, and then you need to wire them correctly before you can attach an RJ45 connector to each end.

 – When done, you will insert the cable into a wire crimper and attach an RJ45 connector.

-However, before you attach the connector, the wires in the cable should be arranged in a certain order.
+However, before you attach the connector, the cable’s wires should be arranged in a certain order.
 That order will vary depending on what you want to do with your cable.

 The most common types of Ethernet cables wiring orders used in a local area network are straight cables and crossover cables.